zferg6/salesRevenue-marginAnalysis/README.md

 This project is a Power BI dashboard built to analyze sales, costs, and profitability across products, brands, and regions.
-It highlights performance trends and margin insights to support better business decision-making
+It highlights performance trends and margin insights to support better business decision-making.

 The dataset includes:
   - Item, Brand, and Product details